reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

 anyone who looks at this code understands what it means.
 In this case, we use the word 'counter' as the first half of our action type, and the second half is a description of "what happened".
-In this case, our 'counter' was 'incremented', so we write the action type as `'counter'/incremented'`.
+In this case, our 'counter' was 'incremented', so we write the action type as `'counter/incremented'`.

 Based on the type of the action, we either need to return a brand-new object to be the new `state` result, or return the existing `state` object if nothing should change.
-Note that we update the state _immutably_ by copying the existing state instead of modifying it directly.
+Note that we update the state _immutably_ by copying the existing state and updating the copy, instead of modifying the original object directly.

 #### Store